Geborgen/nordic-souls/README.md

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I won't be able to help if things break.
 This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.

 Game settings and mod configs can be found in the `NS - Game Settings` mod under the `General Settings` separator in MO2.
-Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there. *If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.*
+Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there. *If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.* For example, if you want to change the dodge key, you will need to edit `Nordic Souls\mods\NS - Game Settings\SKSE\Plugins\TK Dodge RE.ini`.

 #### Performance